rajeshgangireddy/training_extensions/develop/_sources/guide/tutorials/advanced/configuration.rst.txt

       data:
         train_subset:
           transforms:
-            - class_path: otx.core.data.transform_libs.torchvision.Resize
+            - class_path: otx.data.transform_libs.torchvision.Resize
               init_args:
                 size: # update `size` from 1024 to 512
                   - 512
                   - 512
             # Pad is used as is because it is not set here
-            - class_path: otx.core.data.transform_libs.torchvision.RandomFlip
+            - class_path: otx.data.transform_libs.torchvision.RandomFlip
               init_args:
                 prob: 0 # update `prob` from 0.5 to 0
             # ToDtype and Normalize are used as is because they are not set here